kellemNegasi/FedPEARL/README.md

 Notes:

 - `scripts/submit_pipeline.sh` also uses a hardcoded `RUN_IDS` list.
+- PCA does not have a secure implementation yet.
+For secure clustered training, `CLUSTERING_ENABLE_PCA=0` is the current default and should remain disabled unless you are explicitly running a non-secure PCA path.
 - The submitted `scripts/recommender_pipeline.sbatch` sets `FORCE_TRAINING=1` internally for recommender training, so recommender model outputs are overwritten on rerun unless you change that script.
 - `SKIP_LABELING=1` is useful when labels already exist and you only want to retrain or reevaluate the recommender.